dn412/TacoBoutIt/README.md

 - As a registered user, I want to be able to submit my own review in the 'All Posts' page.
 - As a registered user, I want to see the locations of each review, because I can pan to visit those locations.
 - As a registered user, I want to see details of each review to see which location I'd like to try out.
-- As a returning user, I want the ability to log in using OAuth, because it's a secure and hassle-free method.
+- As a returning user, I want the ability to log in and log out using OAuth, because it's a secure and hassle-free method.

 # Wireframes